 This action will remove all your data related to the Home app and HomePod.
 And when you re-install the Home app again the app will start as new and all the small system or applications bugs will fix automatically.

-Also, Apple Music app should be installed.
+Also, the Apple Music app should be installed.

 Above all is the Quick fix for HomePod Error -6722.
-Comment us and share your thought our social page: Google Plus, Twitter, and Facebook.
+Comment us and share your thought on our social page: Google Plus, Twitter, and Facebook.

 Get Related More: